Here are the best CS:GO settings and launch options

 • Alpha: 255

 Keyboard settings mainly refer to what bind you’ve got in place.
-Pinning your capslock key to the smoke grenade or an extra button on your mouse can be the perfect spot for your utility.
-It’s really up to you and your preference.
-I bind my smoke grenade to a mouse button so it’s easy to whip out, as well as my flash grenade which is on the next button over.
+Pinning your Caps Lock key to the smoke grenade or an extra button on your mouse can be the perfect spot for your utility.
+We bind our smoke grenade to a mouse button, so it’s easy to whip out, as well as our flash grenade, which is on the next button over.

-Like your keyboard settings, no guide will provide the best setup for your mouse.
-It depends on a variety of factors like desk and mousepad size, and can simply depend on the mouse you’ve purchased.
+Mouse settings can depend on a variety of factors, like the size of your desk and mousepad size, and simply the mouse you’ve purchased.

-A rule of thumb is to be able to complete a full 180-degree turn from one side of the mousepad to the other.
-Depending on your DPI and the way you move your wrist, you could have a completely different sensitivity compared to mine.
+A good rule of thumb is to be able to complete a full 180-degree turn from one side of the mousepad to the other.
+Depending on your DPI and the way you move your wrist, you could have a completely different sensitivity compared to someone else.

-I prefer a slower sensitivity as my CS:GO mantra involves as little unnecessary movement as possible.
-I like messing around, but when I’m holding angles and taking duels, I don’t want to be shaking my mouse around.
+We prefer a slower sensitivity as our CS2 mantra involves as little unnecessary movement as possible.
+We like messing around, but when we’re holding angles and taking duels, we don’t want to be shaking our mouse around.

-There are many other settings in CS:GO that you can adjust.
-The in-game settings are filled with different configuration options, but they don’t include everything that you can tinker with.
+There are many other settings in CS2 that you can adjust.
+The in-game settings are filled with different configuration options, but they don’t include everything you can tinker with.

 • -novid